benjamw/webrisk/README.md

 If you are using PHP v7+ on linux (Ubuntu), BC Math is not automatically included with PHP, so you'll need to run: `sudo apt-get install php-bcmath`.

+This script requires your MySQL (or equivalent) Server to be able to handle fractional seconds to 6 decimal place precision (microseconds).
+This can be tested by creating a field of type `DATETIME(6)`, and if this is successful, your server supports it.
+MySQL v5.6+ supports fractional seconds.

 INSTALLATION
 ----------------------------------